HUT-2D (Helsinki University of Technology 2D Radiometer)

 • December 2006 flight.
 The objective was to test the new calibration unit (temperature regulated centralized noise source) and the updated software allowing fast switching between H- and V-polarization probes (actually they are X- and Y-probes, since the polarization rotates within the image).

 • April 2007 - sea surface salinity flight test.
 The main objective was to find salinity gradients in the coastal zone of the Gulf of Finland, in particular in the vicinity of the confluence of a river.
 Unfortunately the vessel providing salinity ground truth measurements was not able to detect the large enough variation in salinity.
-However, this represented to be a good test flight for the August 2007 flight campaign.
+However, this presented to be a good test flight for the August 2007 flight campaign.

 • August 2007 - sea surface flight campaign: The CoSMOS flight mission was conducted in cooperation with the TUD EMIRAD (Electromagnetics Institute Radiometer) system and the IEEC/Paris (Institute of Space Studies of Catalonia/PAssive Reflectometry and Interferometry System) instrument.
 The prime objective was to detect salinity gradients in the coastal zone of the Gulf of Finland near the river Kymi.
 Altogether there were two SSS (Sea Surface Salinity) flights, each flight making 20 passes over the selected test site.
 Also one accuracy flight was conducted between the SSS flights for EMIRAD and the HUT-2D instrument to compare the results.
 11)